Topics covered in this article include:

 - Example File

 The QC-3 is a common phantom designed to be used weekly and/or monthly to provide an ongoing check of imaging performance, particularly those aspects which are most liable to deterioration.
 After an initial grey-scale check, image quality is measured simply by counting the number of details detected and the number of bar patterns resolved in the image.
+Two images are required for comparison for all tests to complete.
 An ongoing record of these numbers will reveal any trend towards deterioration in imaging performance.

 Task Group 142 (TG-142) of the American Association of Physicists in Medicine (AAPM) recommends that Planar MV Imaging should be checked during monthly Quality Assurance (QA) in Table VI: Imaging.

 The Total QA analysis software provides the following results: